AviatrixSystems/Docs/HowTos/transit_firenet_workflow_gcp.rst

 To enable the firewall function and configure the FireNet policy:

-1. Navigate to **MULTI-CLOUD TRANSIT -> Transit FireNet -> #1 Enable Transit FireNet on Aviatrix Transit Gateway**
+1. Navigate to **MULTI-CLOUD TRANSIT > Transit FireNet > #1 Enable Transit FireNet on Aviatrix Transit Gateway**.
 #.
-Choose the Aviatrix Transit Gateway and Click **“Enable”**
+Choose the Aviatrix Transit Gateway and Click **“Enable”**.

 ..
 Note::

-  In a GCP deployment, Transit FireNet function is enabled when launching the gateway.
+  In a GCP deployment, the Transit FireNet function is enabled when launching the gateway.
 You can skip this step.

 3. Navigate to **MULTI-CLOUD TRANSIT -> Transit FireNet -> #2 Manage FireNet Policy**